 - 1. Class B1: COMPASS BANK, NA.
-Class B1 consists of that portion of the Allowed Secured Claim of COMPASS BANK, NA in the approximate principal amount of \$1,464,120.82 and arrearages of approximately \$140,000.00 which is secured by a Promissory Note and first position Deed of Trust on the real property located at 2305 E. Jefferson Street, Phoenix, Arizona and a second position lien in certain equipment located on the premises.
-Debtor believes that this loan is fully secured by the real property. - Class B2: The UNITED STATES SMALL BUSINESS ADMINISTRATION, Class B2 consists of that portion of the Allowed Secured Claim of the UNITED STATES SMALL BUSINESS ADMINISTRATION with the approximate principal amount of \$1,146,481.73 and interest

-27 28 through June 29, 2017 of \$28,448.38 which is secured in first position, by certain equipment located on the premises.
+Class B1 consists of that portion of the Allowed Secured Claim of COMPASS BANK, NA in the approximate amount of \$1,464,120.82 in principal and arrearages of \$114,705.04 through August 1, 2017, which is secured by a Promissory Note and first position Deed of Trust on the real property located at 2305 E. Jefferson Street, Phoenix, Arizona and a second position lien in certain equipment located on the premises.
+Debtor believes that this loan is fully secured by the real property. - 2.
+Class B2: The UNITED STATES SMALL BUSINESS ADMINISTRATION, Class B2 consists of that portion of the Allowed Secured Claim of the UNITED STATES SMALL BUSINESS ADMINISTRATION with the approximate principal amount of \$1,146,481.73 and interest through June 29, 2017 of \$28,448.38 which is secured in first position, by certain equipment located on the premises.
 The equipment has an estimated value between \$200,000.00 to \$300,000.00 and is further secured by a second position, Promissory Note and Deed of Trust in the real property on Jefferson Street in Phoenix, Arizona.
-Debtor believes that approximately \$700,000.00 is unsecured

-- 3. Class B3: consists of Maricopa County property taxes owed at this time estimated to be approximately \$70.000.00.
-No Claim has been filed. - C. UNSECURED CLAIMS. - Class Cl: That portion of the UNITED STATES SMALL BUSINESS ADMINISTRATION listed above that is not secured by the equipment or real property as stated above.. - 2.
-Class C2: General Unsecured Claims.
+Debtor believes that approximately \$700,000.00 is unsecured - 3.
+Class B3: consists of Maricopa County property taxes estimated to be \$73,833.22 in taxes plus interest as of July 31, 2017 for the 2015 and 2016 property taxes. - C. UNSECURED CLAIMS. - Class Cl: That portion of the UNITED STATES SMALL BUSINESS ADMINISTRATION listed above that is not secured by the equipment or real property as stated above..

+2. Class C2: General Unsecured Claims.
 Class C2 consists of all general unsecured claims against the Debtor not included in Class Cl.
-None at this time. - 4.2 TREATMENT OF NON-CLASSIFIED CLAIMS ADMINISTRATIVE EXPENSES.
+None at this time.

+4.2 TREATMENT OF NON-CLASSIFIED CLAIMS ADMINISTRATIVE EXPENSES.